caseydaly/LabelboxToTFRecord/README.md

     optional arguments:
       -h, --help  show this help message and exit

+#### count.py

+    usage: count.py [-h] [--total] infiles [infiles ...]

+    Display the number of records in each file

+    positional arguments:
+      infiles     files with records to be counted

+    optional arguments:
+      -h, --help  show this help message and exit --total     instead of the the total for each file, display the sum total across all files

 ## Examples

 Download Labelbox images and convert labels to TFRecord format: